Substance Use Disorders

 - Your opinion or preference

 Other times, the effects of substance abuse may resemble and be confused for symptoms for other mental health illnesses and conditions.
-A variety of treatment (or recovery) programs for substance abuse are available on an inpatient or outpatient basis.
+A variety of treatment (or recovery) programs for substance abuse are available.

 Community Resources for Substance Abuse